 For many people, travel is a luxury that eats up a considerable part of a yearly budget.

 This is why travel reward credit cards are widely used.
 Many card users swear by a travel points system.
 In fact, some longstanding cardholders haven’t paid for airline tickets in several years.
-With this type of a card, purchases earn points or miles used for air travel.
+With this type of card, purchases earn points or miles used for air travel.

 With some cards, points for air travel and hotel expenses can be used.